 With this approach, you can test sections of your application independently, and also bring the independent models together into a top-level model for comprehensive testing by linking the section models as submodels.
 Linking submodels within actions allow you to define a hierarchy of different levels of model to describe your application.
 When selecting actions to execute, Eggplant DAI’s path selection algorithm considers paths in the submodel that haven’t been traversed yet.

-With the Models tab selected, follow these steps to add a model as a submodel:
+To add a model as a submodel: